+7.1.
 LEARNING TYPES

-The MSc GB, SA, SABE, SAP and SEPDM programmes will be delivered encompassing the following types of learning:
+The MRes SA programme will be delivered encompassing the following types of learning:

 Theoretical and applied learning: The programme delivery will be structured around a blend of theoretical and applied learning, incorporating written and visual learning resources, lectures of theoretical, historical and technical aspects, practical workshops, small group seminars and discussion forums, group work tasks, and tutorials, with guidance from the academic team.
-The programme will be focused on giving you sufficient theoretical knowledge, thinking skills, and subject-based practical skills to critically evaluate the relative importance of particular aspects of the topic.
+The taught programme will be focused on giving you sufficient theoretical knowledge, thinking skills, and subject-based practical skills to critically evaluate the relative importance of particular aspects of the topic.
+The extended dissertation will enable you to build upon the core training in selecting, planning and undertaking your independent research project.